a-udacity/Behavioral-cloning-project/writeup-report.md

 * model.py - The script used to create and train the model.
 * drive.py - The script to drive the car.
 I have modified to work correctly.
-* model.json - The model json filexxxx
+* model.json - The Keras model json
 * model.h5 - The trained model.
 * ./data/drive_log.csv  - Combined log of simulated data along with sample data provided by udacity.
 * model.ipynb - Model Jupyter notebook.
 Note this also contains the generated images for visualization.....